manpagez: man pages & more

 query plans, a more accurate value can be determined manually and then

-If the table being analyzed has one or more children, ANALYZE will
+If the table being analyzed has inheritance children, ANALYZE gathers

-gather statistics twice: once on the rows of the parent table only, and
+two sets of statistics: one on the rows of the parent table only, and a

-a second time on the rows of the parent table with all of its children.
+second including rows of both the parent table and all of its children.

 This second set of statistics is needed when planning queries that

-will only consider inserts or updates on the parent table itself when
+however, will only consider inserts or updates on the parent table

-deciding whether to trigger an automatic analyze for that table.
-If
+itself when deciding whether to trigger an automatic analyze for that

-that table is rarely inserted into or updated, the inheritance
+table.
+If that table is rarely inserted into or updated, the

-statistics will not be up to date unless you run ANALYZE manually.
+inheritance statistics will not be up to date unless you run ANALYZE

-If any of the child tables are foreign tables whose foreign data
+If any child tables or partitions are foreign tables whose foreign data

-wrappers do not support ANALYZE, those child tables are ignored while
+wrappers do not support ANALYZE, those tables are ignored while

 gathering inheritance statistics.